 Patrick Roy made league history on June 7, 2001, by leading the Colorado Avalanche to a 4-0 win over the New Jersey Devils, in Game 6 of the Stanley Cup Final.
 He made 24 saves to keep the Avalanche’s season alive a force a seventh game back in Denver.
 It was also his 19th career postseason shutout, setting a new playoff record.
 Defenseman Adam Foote was the offensive hero with a goal and two assists.

 Five years later, on June 7, 2006, the Carolina Hurricanes beat the Edmonton Oilers 5-0 in Game 2 of the Stanley Cup Final.
 Cam Ward became the first rookie goaltender since Roy in 1986 to earn a shutout in the Final.
 Matt Cullen assisted on three of the Hurricanes’ goals to go up 2-0 in the series.

 American-Made Overtime Goals

-On June 7, 1993, the Montreal Canadiens beat the Los Angeles Kings 3-2 in overtime, in Game 4 of the Stanley Cup Final.
-John LeClair scores in overtime for the second straight game in the series to give the Canadiens a 3-1 lead.
-He became just second player in league history to score overtime goals in back-to-back Final games.
+On June 7, 1993, the Montreal Canadiens beat the Los Angeles Kings 3-2 in overtime in Game 4 of the Stanley Cup Final.
+John LeClair scored in overtime for the second straight game to give the Canadiens a 3-1 series lead.
+He became just the second player in league history to score overtime goals in back-to-back Final games.
 Don Raleigh was the first to do with the New York Rangers in 1950.
 This was also the Canadiens’ 10th straight overtime victory in the playoffs, an NHL record.

 Impressive Hall of Fame Classes